 Any request for FMLA/CFRA Leave must be supported by proper certification of the need for leave.
 For foreseeable leaves, employees must provide the required certification before the leave begins.
 When this is not possible, employees must provide the required certification within fifteen (15) calendar days after the City's request for certification, unless it is not practicable under the circumstances to do so, despite the employee's good faith efforts.
-Failure to provide the required certification may result in the denial of foreseeable leaves until such certification is provided.
+Failure to provide the required certification is provided.
 In the case of unforeseeable leaves, failure to provide the required certification within fifteen days of being requested to do so may result in a denial of the employee's continued leave.
 Any request for an extension of the leave also must be supported by an updated certification.